-Occupational Therapists (OTs) are licensed professionals who treat injured, the chronically ill, and people with disabilities across all age groups.
-They evaluate the patient’s abilities and create treatment plans to provide pain relief and improve their living skills.
+Occupational Therapists (OTs) are licensed professionals who treat injured and chronically ill people and those with disabilities across all age groups.
+They evaluate a patient’s abilities and create treatment plans to provide pain relief and improve their living skills.
 To become an OT, students must complete the advanced courses and fieldwork toward their master’s degree.
 Following graduation, they take a national licensing exam to begin their practice.
 This comprehensive guide walks you through the education and training opportunities in occupational therapy.
 Learn how to proceed from the associate degree to the master’s degree, and from completing fieldwork requirements to interviewing for an OT job.

 Decide on Occupational Therapy

-The American Occupational Therapy Association (AOTA) reports that there are approximately 200 occupational therapy programs in the United States.
+The American Occupational Therapy Association (AOTA) reports that there are approximately 200 occupational therapy programs in the U.S. Applicants must hold a bachelor’s degree and have practical experience in an occupational therapy setting.
 OT master’s’ degree programs can last from two to three years.
-Applicants must hold a bachelor’s degree and have practical experience in an occupational therapy setting.
-To complete the OT, students must undertake a minimum of 24 weeks of supervised fieldwork.
+To complete the OT degree, students must undertake a minimum of 24 weeks of supervised fieldwork.
 Given the extensive educational and clinical commitments, students should know whether they’re well-suited to the rigors of academic work and the demands of the profession.
 The BLS identifies the important qualities of successful OTs as adaptability, strong communication skills, compassion, patience, and interpersonal aptitude.
 In deciding if an OT career is right for you, consider the following questions:

 - Are you excited about developing relationships with patients and their families?

 - Can you remain comfortable working with patients who get visibly frustrated?

 - Do you enjoy teaching (or re-teaching) people routine activities?